Colon (punctuation): History

-For these respectes the auncient reformers of language, inuented, three maner of pauses [...]
-The shortest pause or intermission they called comma [...]
-The second they called colon, not a peece but as it were a member for his larger length, because it occupied twise as much time as the comma.
-The third they called periodus, [...]

 In 1622, in Nicholas Okes' print of William Shakespeare's Othello, the typographical construction of a colon followed by a hyphen or dash to indicate a restful pause is attested.
-This construction, known as the dog's bollocks, was once common in British English; though this usage is now discouraged.
+This construction, known as the dog's bollocks, was once common in British English, though this usage is now discouraged.

 As late as the 18th century, John Mason related the appropriateness of a colon to the length of the pause taken when reading the text aloud, but silent reading eventually replaced this with other considerations.

 Usage in English

 In modern English usage, a complete sentence precedes a colon, while a list, description, explanation, or definition follows it.
 The elements which follow the colon may or may not be a complete sentence: since the colon is preceded by a sentence, it is a complete sentence whether what follows the colon is another sentence or not.
 While it is acceptable to capitalise the first letter after the colon in American English, it is not the case in British English, except where a proper noun immediately follows a colon.